| +Home | Museum | Articles | Advertising | Links | EMail Me |

 Italian calculator company Industria Macchine Elettroniche (IME).
 One

-of the earliest all-transistor calculators.
+of the earliest all-transistor electronic calculators.
 Uses core memory for register

 storage.
 16-digit capacity with Nixie tube display.
 Four function.